pvcraven/syllabi/elements/attendance_in_person.rst

 you off as excused.

 .. danger:: To be counted as attending class, the student must be present when the instructor takes attendance.
+Continually showing up to class late can really hurt a student's grade.
 If a student leaves class early without prior permission, he or she will be counted as absent.